jakobreinhardt/portfolio_assistant/README.md

 Use Python versions 3.*

-These additional libraries are needed:
+These additional packages are needed:

 - yahoofinancials: https://pypi.org/project/yahoofinancials/

 -------------
 ## File Descriptions <a name="files"></a>